SalomePlatform/shaper/doc/gui/Introduction.rst

 .. centered::
    Delete parameter

-After click **Replace** button. selected parameter is removed but parent parameters and features are not removed.
-Deleted parameter is replaced by its value.
+After clicking **Replace** button, the selected parameter is removed but its parent parameters and features are not removed.
+The deleted parameter is replaced by its value.

 .. _parameter_expression:

 Create parameter on fly
 ^^^^^^^^^^^^^^^^^^^^^^^

-Parameter can be created during feature creation simply writing *variable=expression* in any editbox.
+Parameter can be created during feature creation simply by writing *variable=expression* in any editbox.

-After validation of feature a new parameter with given name **variable** and value equal to evaluated expression appears in object browser under **Parameters** in the active partset or part.
+After feature validation a new parameter with the given name **variable** and value equal to the evaluated expression appears in object browser under **Parameters** in the active partset or part.

 .. _preferences: